Consumer versus Branded Calling

 We want our calling channel to remain a trusted form of communication.
-To support this goal, there are many processes in place to ensure we are enabling a healthy and verified ecosystem through our partners or vendors for enterprises calling our subscribers.
+To support this goal, there are many processes in place to ensure we are enabling a healthy and verified ecosystem through our partners or vendors for entities or organizations calling our subscribers.
 This page will help you better understand how Branded Calling works.

 Types of calling